South Carolina baseball falls in extra innings against Liberty on Opening Day

 “That was the difference in the game, clearly,” Kingston said.
 “That’s what I told the team afterwards.
 That needs to be cleaned up ...
 Our pitchers threw a lot of great pitches tonight, but we can’t give them five free bases.”

-In the top of the second inning, junior left fielder Luke Berryhill led off with a high fly ball that carried and hit off the top of the wall of the right field bullpen, tripling in the process.
-Senior third baseman Jacob Olson followed with a dribbler to the mound, but the first baseman dropped the throw to let him reach.
-Then freshman designated hitter Brady Allen smashed a 3-1 offering over the left field wall in his first collegiate at-bat for a three-run home run.

-On the mound, new Carolina ace Carmen Mlodzinski, a sophomore right-hander, struggled with location all day, and Liberty used several soft hits to get him in trouble every inning — runners reached scoring position every frame from the first through the fourth, and he was pulled with one out in the fifth after a four-pitch walk with 97 pitches on the evening.
+Sophomore right-hander Carmen Mlodzinski started on the mound, the undisputed Friday night guy throughout the preseason.
+But he struggled with location all day, Kingston said, and Liberty extended at-bats and made enough soft contact to get him in trouble every inning.

-For the most part, however, Mlodzinski managed to escape the jams.
-The one time Liberty made him pay came in the bottom of the third inning.
-After a walk and a single put runners on first and second to start, Mlodzinki battled back to get two outs, but his luck ran out when Flames sophomore Will Wagner scrapped out an infield single to deep shortstop to load the bases, then junior Cam Locklear smoked a double down the left field line to clear them.
+For the most part, Mlodzinski managed to escape the jams, but in the bottom of the third inning, he gave up a leadoff walk and single, battled back to get two outs, then saw his luck ran out when Flames sophomore Will Wagner scrapped out an infield single to deep shortstop to load the bases, then junior Cam Locklear smoked a double down the left field line to clear them.

-The Gamecocks retook the lead in the bottom of the fifth after senior catcher Chris Cullen roped a double to the left field corner to lead things off, then junior right fielder Andrew Eyster skied a fly ball into shallow left field with two outs that dropped in between three defenders.
-By the time the ball fell, Cullen was crossing home plate after taking off with the pitch.

-Liberty tied things up again in the top of the eighth off junior Hayden Lehman.
-Pinch hitter Brady Heid led off with a walk and advanced to second and then third on wild pitches.
-With one out, Jaylen Guy blooped a soft single over the drawn-in infield down the left field line to score Heid.
+That three-run double erased the lead South Carolina’s offense produced in the previous half-inning.
+Junior left fielder Luke Berryhill tripled off the right field wall, senior third baseman Jacob Olson reached on a fielding error and freshman designated hitter Brady Allen smashed a 3-1 offering over the left field wall in his first collegiate at-bat.

+“The coaching staff, the players have been very welcoming to me,” Allen said.
+“They’ve been working on stuff with me, helping me out whenever I need help, so it’s not too shocking to be getting a good pitch and putting a good swing on it.”

+Junior right fielder Andrew Eyster, another new face, gave Carolina a 4-3 lead in the bottom of the fifth when his shallow fly ball to left field dropped in between three Liberty defenders for a double, scoring senior catcher Chris Cullen.

-In the bottom half of the inning, USC went right back on top when senior center fielder TJ Hopkins stepped to the plate and delivered a mammoth blast over the straight-away center field fence.
-The home run, which traveled more than 380 feet, was Hopkins’ first hit on the year after playing with a fractured vertebrae throughout last season.
+It was a veteran, however, who gave South Carolina its final lead of the night — senior center fielder T.J.
+Hopkins delivered a mammoth blast over the center field fence in the bottom of the eighth inning, putting USC ahead after Liberty scored in the top half of the frame with a walk, two wild pitches and a soft bloop single.

-With two outs in the top of the ninth, however, Liberty once again rallied, as Wagner took a 1-1 offering from reliever Sawyer Bridges and deposited it far beyond the right field wall to make it 5-5.
+Hopkins’ home run wasn’t enough though.
+With two outs in the top of the ninth, reliever Sawyer Bridges, who had breezed through 2 1/3 no-hit innings to that point, slipped and delivered a pitch that Liberty shortstop Will Wagner deposited far beyond the right field wall to make it 5-5 and force extra innings.

+“I had just went hard the pitch before, had gotten a good swing-and-miss the previous at-bat, so I thought I’d go soft there, and the guy put a good swing on it,” Bridges said.

+Bridges and the pitching staff didn’t get much help from the top of their own lineup, which posted a dreadful showing.
+Leadoff hitter Noah Campbell, a sophomore, went 0-for-6 with five strikeouts, and the top three hitters were a combined 2-for-16 with 10 strikeouts.

 NEXT